 In support of this argument, the Defence adduced as additional evidence three police reports made by Dragomir Vasić, Chief of the Centre of Public Security at Zvornik, as well as the statement of a protected witness.
 These reports do indeed lend support to the Defence's argument that the MUP was acting on its own in carrying out the executions.
 The Trial Chamber, however, did not disagree.
 In fact, it expressly refused to "discount the possibility that the execution plan was initially devised by members of the VRS Main Staff without consultation with the Drina Corps command generally and Radislav Krstić in particular," and that General Mladić may have directed the operation.
 As the Trial Chamber emphasised, however, the Main Staff lacked the resources to carry out the execution on its own and therefore had to call on the resources of the Drina Corps.
-The Trial Chamber found, moreover, that the Drina Corps Command knew about the Main Staff's requests and about the subsequent use of the resources of the Drina Corps in the executions.
-These finding's are supported by two combat reports of 16 and 18 July 1995, signed by Radislav Krstić as the Commander of the Drina Corps, which the Prosecution introduced as rebuttal material on Appeal.
+The Trial Chamber found, moreover, that the Drina Corps Command knew about the Main Staff's requests and about the subsequent use of the resources of 16 and 18 July 1995, signed by Radislav Krstić as the Commander of the Drina Corps, which the Prosecution introduced as rebuttal material on Appeal.